Representation Before a Grand Jury in Central Pennsylvania

 Call Today to Schedule a Professional Legal Consultation with a Grand Jury Defense Attorney in Central Pennsylvania

 If you’ve been called to appear before a grand jury because you’ve been accused of a crime, or are a witness, schedule a professional legal consultation with a grand jury defense attorney in Central Pennsylvania today.
 Attorney Corky Goldstein has the expertise to help you deal with this challenging situation and has his Executive Offices in Harrisburg, PA.
 He also serves Dauphin County, Cumberland County, and ALL of the surrounding Central Pennsylvania counties.
-So don’t wait and call 717-930-CORK for the advocate you desperately need.
+So don’t wait and call 717-991-5919 (Use Direct Line) for the advocate you desperately need.

 Please Call 717-991-5919 (Use Direct Line) for our HOTLINE on all criminal matters.
 We ask you to call this number during normal workday hours (M-F 8 AM to 5 PM).
 Evening appointments are also available.
 Most consultations are done in the office, but, if needed, phone consults may be established.
 HOWEVER, IF A CRIMINAL MATTER, and if it’s an “EMERGENCY”, we urge you to call us “anytime” after regular business hours, on weekends & on holidays.